molily/molily.de/_posts/2017-11-25-robust-javascript.md

 The problem is, the `+` operator *is a dangerous beast*.
 Its purpose is to add two numbers, but also to concatenate two strings.
 If the operands are not two numbers or two strings, implicit type conversion is performed.

 These rules are specified in ECMAScript, but you should try to avoid ambiguous implicit type conversion.
-Here’s an improved version of the function:
+Here is an improved version of the function:

 ```js
 function sum(a, b) {